PetrHavlat/DilaxRecordConverter/README.md

 # DilaxRecordConverter

-Converts data from senzors of this company.
-To CSV files.
-In future to PDF and other formats.
+Converts data from senzors of this company:

 https://www.dilax.com/en

 **They are great.
 I really want to work for them.**

+It reads .raw files and convert them to CSV files.
+In future to PDF and other formats.

 I love robotics.
 And all that is associated with it.
 Do not ask me how I get specification for DLX3 senzors. **I will not tell.**